 How confident do you feel about your financial future?
 If you’re unsure or perhaps a little concerned, you’re not alone.
-Research suggests that while 60% of women worry they won’t have enough money to last through retirement, only one in three Americans have a detailed budget.
+Research suggests that while 60 percent of women worry they won’t have enough money to last through retirement, only one in three Americans have a detailed budget.
 It seems we’re all nervous about the future, but we’re not taking control of our spending habits.
 If that sounds familiar, it’s time to ’fess up and get your finances on track.
-We’ve drawn on leading financial experts to create a simple, jargon-free, step-by-step guide to point us in the right direction.
+To help us, we asked a leading financial expert to create a simple, jargon-free, step-by-step guide to point us in the right direction.

-Save the budget worksheet at the bottom of the article, and fill in the gaps as you follow along to these five steps.
+Get started by saving the budget worksheet at the bottom of the article, and fill in the gaps as you follow along to these five steps.
 Consider it a money map—your new financial future starts here.

 The first step is simple: Find your latest paycheck to calculate your monthly income after taxes are taken out.
 This is the amount deposited into your bank account each month after deductions like 401(k) contributions.
 If you’re self-employed or paid on commission, take a look at the past four to six months to create a realistic monthly estimate.

 Next, list all the expenses that are non-negotiable.
 “Fixed expenses are those recurring costs that you must pay every month because they’re vital for your well-being or are commitments you’ve already made,” says Laura Adams, financial expert and author of Smart Moves to Grow Rich.
 Think rent, utilities, and car payments.
 Also, be sure to include contributions to an emergency and retirement fund in this section—they should be treated as an essential cost.
 Adams recommends labeling each fixed expense on a separate row.